Communication

 2. Posture

 An upright posture with relaxed shoulders communicates confidence and openness.
-Social psychologist Amy Cuddy's research found that holding a "power pose" for just two minutes can increase testosterone and decrease cortisol.
+Social psychologist Amy Cuddy's research found that holding a "power pose" (expanding the body) for just two minutes can increase testosterone and decrease cortisol.
 Worth trying before presentations or interviews.
+While reproducibility of this study has been debated, the general direction that "posture affects psychological state" is supported by numerous studies.

 3. Gestures

-Open-palm gestures convey sincerity, while pointing can feel aggressive.
+Open-palm gestures convey sincerity and openness, while pointing can feel aggressive.
 During presentations, moving your hands at chest height projects confidence and composure.
 Avoid keeping hands in pockets or arms crossed, as these signal defensiveness.
-(Books on presentation skills can also be helpful)
+Books on presentation skills can also be helpful.

 4. Mirroring

-Subtly matching the other person's posture and gestures creates unconscious rapport and trust.
+Subtly matching the other person's posture and gestures ("mirroring") creates unconscious rapport and trust.
 If they lean forward, lean in slightly too.
 If they slow their speech, match the pace.
-Keep it natural to avoid appearing contrived.
+However, obvious mimicry becomes unnatural, so keeping it within a natural range is important.

 Body Language in Online Meetings

 With remote work, screen-based communication has become common.
-Position your camera at eye level, maintain a distance that shows your upper body, and light your face from the front.
-These environmental adjustments significantly affect nonverbal message delivery.
+In online meetings, environmental adjustments such as positioning your camera at eye level, maintaining a distance that shows your upper body, and lighting your face from the front significantly affect nonverbal message delivery.

 Since expressions and nods are harder to read on screen, slightly exaggerated reactions are more effective than in person.
-(Books on communication skills offer systematic learning)
+Specifically, nodding slowly and broadly, changing your facial expression in response to the speaker, and inserting brief reactions like "I see" or "great point" at the start of your comments are all effective techniques.
+Books on communication skills offer systematic learning.

 Summary